Reiniery/Overlappogram/README.md

 Can do Low Fip High Fip Response functions. make_spectral= false to use LOWFIP, highsfip response functions

-in TOML file, instead of response ='', use lowfip='' and highfip=''
+in TOML file, instead of response ='file name', use lowfip='file name' and highfip='file name'

 ## Example
 <br/>